SasanTazayoni/Appointment-scheduling-system-CI-PP3/README.md

   ![Single booked slot](documentation/singlebookedslot.png) <br>

-  * If a single 'OPEN' slot is selected the user can book an appointment, block the slot or return to the previous menu (for any booking to prevent back-to-back bookings, the slot immediately before and after the booked slot will be blocked): <br>
+  * If a single 'OPEN' slot is selected the user can book an appointment, block the slot or return to the previous menu: <br>

   ![Single open slot](documentation/singleopenslot.png) <br>